-God, the Creator of Life, must be sought with a humble willingness if we are to have a chance at recovery from the bondage of addictions, compulsions, and unhealthy attachments.
-At a certain point, we must admit that we were powerless over substances and/or behaviors and that only by an act of God can we be saved.
-In terms of our Catholic faith, we know Jesus as more than than just an abstract figure.
+God, the Creator of Life, must be sought with a humble willingness if we are to have a chance recovering from the bondage of lust addiction, sexual compulsions, and other unhealthy attachments.
+At a certain point, we must admit that we are powerless over lust and that we can only be saved by the hand of God.
+By blending recovery with our Catholic faith, we come to know Jesus as more than just some abstract figure.

-As we celebrate the Epiphany of the Lord this Sunday, we are reminded of the spiritual quest that we have been sent out upon.
-Having been familiar with Jewish scripture at the time-particularly the writing of Isaiah-magi from the east arrived in Jerusalem asking about the revelation of the Lord.
+As we celebrate the Epiphany of the Lord this Sunday, we are reminded of the spiritual quest that we have been sent upon.
+Having been familiar with Jewish scripture at the time of Christ's birth-particularly the writing of Isaiah-magi from the east arrived in Jerusalem asking about the revelation of the Lord.

-Knowing there was more to this spiritual experience they were undergoing, the magi sought further direction on where to go and where the Messiah was to be born.
-While their own calculations and intuitions got them to Jerusalem, experts in revelation and religion gave more specific details on where to find the savior.
+Knowing there was more to this spiritual experience, the magi sought further direction on where to go and where the Messiah was to be born.
+While their own calculations and intuitions got them to Jerusalem, experts in revelation and religion gave more specific detail on where to find the savior.